Clink50/Background-Image-Retriever/README.md

 ## Overview

-### This is just a very simple script that I made in like 10 minutes.
-I was looking at the background images that I get on Windows 10 and I'm always wishing I could find images like that.
+### I was looking at the background images that I get on Windows 10 and I'm always wishing I could find images like that.
 I did a quick google on where these images are located and come to find out that the images are pulled from the internet and saved on my machine.
 So I decided to get those images before they are deleted by Windows by setting up a task and scheduled it to run every morning at 6 AM to save to a folder in my Pictures.
 It works like a charm and is pretty simple.

 ## Installation/Use